 There are two Scheduled Monuments (Kibworth Harcourt Windmill and The Munt, Kibworth Harcourt) and 37 buildings/structures in Kibworth that have been granted national 'Listed Building' Status, in recognition of their special historical or architectural interest.
-A list is included in the Appendices.
 Their Listed Building designation gives them statutory protection.
-It is important, however, that the Neighbourhood Plan highlights them, especially to ensure that all parties are aware of their local importance and merit, and the need to protect and enhance these structures.
+It is important, however, that the Neighbourhood Plan highlights them, especially to ensure that all parties are aware of their local importance and merit, and the need to protect and enhance these structures

-Development proposals that affect a Listed Building or any other nationally designated heritage asset or its setting will be required to conserve and enhance the character, integrity and setting of that building or structure in accordance with national and district wide planning policies.
+Developmentproposals that affect a Listed Building or any other nationally designated heritage asset or its setting will be required to conserve and enhance the character, integrity and setting of that building or structure in accordance with national and district wide planning policies.

-H) DESIGN PRINCIPLES
+DESIGN PRINCIPLES